 It can be difficult to move a traditional training organization directly to a social learning focus.
-I have found through experience that it is easier to start with performance consulting and then expand to social and collaborative learning.
+Often it is easier to start with performance consulting and then expand to social and collaborative learning.
 This reflects my own career as a military training development officer, later becoming one of the first Certified Performance Technologists in Canada, and then getting immersed in social networks for learning and performance.

 “the labor market increasingly rewards social skills … social skills reduce coordination costs” —The growing importance of social skills in the labor market (2015)

 Participants are encouraged to share with each other.
 Here are some comments from previous online workshops.

 “This workshop helped focus and situate the core elements that needed consideration in the development of a learning transformation strategy at a major financial institution contact center.” —Nancy Slawski, Senior Learning Consultant